cxengage/cxengage.github.io/cxengage-api-doc/Create-Listener.md

 ## Description

-Retrieves listeners for the given tenant.
+Sets up listeners for the given tenant.

 ### Parameters